configit-sdk/.github/profile/README.md

 ### Ace Configure Client for .NET

 A helper library for calling the Packages API, Configuration API, and Storage API.
-Use this client to build interactive configurators, discover the contents of packages, and query which individual resources a package contains.
+Use this client to build interactive configurators, inspect products, and query which individual resources a package contains.

 - NuGet package — [`Configit.Ace.Platform.Client`](https://github.com/configit-sdk/ace-configure-samples/packages/1123127)
 - Sample application — [CLI Configurator](https://github.com/configit-sdk/ace-configure-samples/tree/master/cli-configurator)

 ### Ace Configure Offline Client for .NET

-An offline implementation of the
-Configuration API.
-Use this client to build configurators that run locally (offline) against packages downloaded from Ace Platform.
-Applications using this client should be intended for single users.
+An offline implementation of the Configuration API.
+Use this client to build configurators (intended for a single users) that run locally against packages downloaded from Ace Platform.

 - NuGet package — *Not yet available*
 - Sample application —